vrun545/Demo-Web-Shop-Automation/README.md

+# Automated Testing Framework for DemoWebShop

+This repository contains a pytest framework for automated testing of the DemoWebShop website.
+The framework includes the following features:

 ## Features

 - **Test Cases**: Automates various test cases for the DemoWebShop website, covering functionalities such as account creation, login, profile management, and search functionality.